tsheinen/nand2tetris/README.md

 2. Select "choose default apps by file type"
 3. Change your default svg viewer.
 Preferably, set it to a web browser.

+# Feedback for HDL Visualizer Tool
+Please provide any feedback you have to this form: https://docs.google.com/forms/d/e/1FAIpQLSfeZo93xgqrqVWMg4jOeXhiEluMdE71eSWCXnZba5QOu-Psmg/viewform?usp=sf_link